rvkmr6466/Interview-Prep/javascript interview questions.md

 ---
 ## Q. What is component in angular?
 A component in Angular is a fundamental building block for creating user interfaces.
 It encapsulates a portion of the user interface's logic and presentation.
 Each component consists of three main parts:
-- Template: Defines the HTML structure and layout of the component's view.
+- _Template_: Defines the HTML structure and layout of the component's view.
-- Class: Contains the logic, data, and methods that control the component's behavior.
+- _Class_: Contains the logic, data, and methods that control the component's behavior.
-- Metadata: Provides information about the component, such as its selector, template, and styles.
+- _Metadata_: Provides information about the component, such as its selector, template, and styles.
 Components are designed to be reusable and modular, promoting a structured and maintainable application architecture.
 They facilitate the separation of concerns, making it easier to develop, test, and update different parts of the application independently.

 ---